Bolivia at the 2020 Summer Olympics: Tennis

 Bolivia qualified one tennis player for the first time since Sydney 2000.
-Following withdrawals of other players, Hugo Dellien (world no. 129) received a quota spot through the ATP Entry Rankings of June 14, 2021.
+Following withdrawals of other players, Hugo Dellien (world no. 129) received a quota spot through the ATP rankings.
+In the first round of the men's singles, held at the Ariake Tennis Park, Dellien was drawn against world no. 1 Novak Djokovic of Serbia and lost 6–2, 6–2 in 61 minutes.